Mercy Chinwo

-Mercy Nnenda Chinwo (born September 5th 1990), known professionally as Mercy Chinwo or Mercy Chinwo-Blessed, is a Nigerian gospel singer, songwriter, and actress.
+Mercy Nnenda Chinwo (born 5 September 1990), known professionally as Mercy Chinwo or Mercy Chinwo-Blessed, is a Nigerian gospel singer, songwriter, and actress.
 She gained recognition after winning the second season of Nigerian Idol.
 In 2017, she signed a recording contract with EeZee Conceptz.
-Chinwo has released these albums; The Cross: My Gaze (2018), Satisfied (2020), Overwhelming Victory (2024), and In His Will (2025).
+Chinwo has released the albums The Cross: My Gaze (2018), Satisfied (2020), Overwhelming Victory (2024), and In His Will (2025).

 Life and career

 Mercy Nnenda Chinwo was born on 5 September 1990, in Rivers State, Nigeria.
 She started singing in the children's choir at her church when she was six years old.
-Chinwo earned a certificate at the Goodwill International School, and pursued her secondary education at Paradise International School.
+Chinwo earned a certificate while attending the Goodwill International School, and pursued her secondary education at Paradise International School.
 She is an alumna of the International Business Management Institute (IBMI), where she earned a degree in human resource management.

 Chinwo gained recognition after winning the second season of Nigerian Idol, and decided to pursue a career in gospel music after winning the competition.
-In 2017, she inked a record deal with EeZee Conceptz and released several successful songs and albums.
+In 2017, she signed a record deal with EeZee Conceptz and released several successful songs and albums.
 Chinwo is considered a prominent figure in Nigerian gospel music, and is a minister.
-She released her first two singles, "Testimony" and "Igwe” in 2015.
+In 2015, she released the singles "Testimony" and "Igwe".
 Two years later, she signed a recording contract with EeZee Conceptz, a record label founded by Eezee Tee.
 Chinwo's single "Excess Love" was released in 2018.
 Since establishing herself as a gospel act, she has been featured on a number of projects and has worked with artists such as JJ Hairson, Nathaniel Bassey, Chioma Jesus, Banky W, Joe Praize, Samsong, Moses Bliss, Oluwadunsin Oyekan, Judikay, and Preye Odede.

 In 2023, she and her husband established the MercyisBlessed Foundation, an NGO focused on helping underprivileged communities and youth development.